-- 1. Specific Authority (56375). - a.
-Mono LAFCO has the specific authority to review and approve or disapprove: - b.
-Annexations to, or detachments from, cities or districts. - c.
-Formation or dissolution of districts. - d.
-Incorporation or Disincorporation of cities. - e.
-Consolidation, merger or reorganization of cities or districts. - f.
-The establishment of a subsidiary district(s). - g.
-The preparation of Municipal Service Reviews and adoption, amendment and update of Spheres of Influence. - h.
-Extensions of service beyond an agency's jurisdictional boundaries through Outof-Agency-Service-Agreements. - i.
-Pursuant to Government Code §56434, the Commission may review and approve proposals that extend services into previously unserved territory. - j.
+- 1. Specific Authority (56375).
+Mono LAFCO has the specific authority to review and approve or disapprove: - a.
+Annexations to, or detachments from, cities or districts. - b.
+Formation or dissolution of districts. - c.
+Incorporation or disincorporation of cities. - d.
+Consolidation, merger or reorganization of cities or districts. - e.
+The establishment of a subsidiary district(s). - The preparation of Municipal Service Reviews and adoption, amendment and update of Spheres of Influence. - Extensions of service beyond an agency's jurisdictional boundaries through out-ofagency-service agreements. - h.
+Pursuant to Government Code §56434, the commission may review and approve proposals that extend services into previously unserved territory. - i.
 Provision of new or different services by districts. - 2.
-Limited Authority to Initiate Proposals (56375.2. a).

-Under specific circumstances, Mono LAFCO may initiate proposals resulting in consolidation of districts, formations, dissolution, merger, or establishment of subsidiary districts, or reorganizations that include any of those changes of organization.

-- 3. Authority to Modify Proposals (56375.a.
+Limited Authority to Initiate Proposals (56375.2. a). - Under specific circumstances, Mono LAFCO may initiate proposals resulting in consolidation of districts, formations, dissolution, merger, or establishment of subsidiary districts, or reorganizations that include any of those changes of organization. - 3.
+Authority to Modify Proposals (56375.a.
 1).
 Mono LAFCO has the power to conduct studies, make recommendations, approve or disapprove proposals, modify boundaries and impose reasonable terms and conditions on approvals of proposals.
-Mono LAFCO will weigh, balance, deliberate and set forth facts and determinations regarding each action taken by the Commission. - 4.
-Limitation of Authority Relating to Land Use Conditions (56375.6).
+Mono LAFCO will weigh, balance, deliberate and set forth facts and determinations regarding each action taken by the commission. - Limitation of Authority Relating to Land Use Conditions (56375.6).
 In order to carry out the legislative policies identified above, Mono LAFCO will exercise its power to make findings and approve or disapprove applications, or to impose reasonable conditions on approved applications based upon findings of fact.
 However, while Mono LAFCO organizations in general are charged with consideration of the impacts of land use in their determinations, they are prohibited from directing specific land use or zoning actions.
 Mono LAFCO can deny an application where the land use that would result violates the statutory policies of the Cortese-Knox-Hertzberg Act.
 The California Supreme Court has explained this unusual combination of power to deny coupled with no power to impose specific land use conditions to solve the same policy issue.
 It said the prohibition on imposing conditions regarding land use "merely insures that final zoning decisions are made by the local agencies concerned.
-It certainly does nothing to detract from the power of a Mono LAFCO to disapprove an annexation if it finds that it violates the detailed criteria which a Mono LAFCO must consider."
+It certainly does nothing to detract from the power of a LAFCO to disapprove an annexation if it finds that it violates the detailed criteria which a Mono LAFCO must consider."
 Bozung v.
-Mono LAFCO (1975) 13 Cal.
+LAFCO (1975) 13 Cal.
 3d 263, 284.
 Thus, for example, Mono LAFCO may disapprove an application for an annexation to a city if it would create an area of urban development that is difficult to serve, or because it would cause the premature development of agricultural land.
 However, Mono LAFCO could not carry out the same policies by requiring land to be rezoned from residential to agricultural use, or by other direct exercise of land use authority through the zoning or subdivision process.